nhs-england-tools/repository-template/docs/developer-guides/Scripting_Docker.md

 - Automated test suite for the Docker scripts
 - Usage example

-TODO: What problem does the Docker capability implemented in the Repository Template solves?
+TODO: What problem does the Docker module implemented in the Repository Template solve?

+TODO: Alternatives to Docker, i.e. Podman

 ## Key files